Seafood Recipes

 Be careful not to overcook the tuna as it dries out and loses all its flavor.

-Heads Up!
 Once it’s done, it’s ready to serve.
-You don’t need to wait to allow the juices to settle like beef or other meats.
+You don’t need to wait for the juices to settle like beef or other meats.

 Tips and Tricks